antonwis/BMBackend/README.md

 # BMBackend
-Black Metal World Map backend
+#### Black Metal World Map backend

 API & database handling for the black metal world map app

-Band data was datamined from metal-archives.com and turned into a local database.
+Band data was scraped from metal-archives.com and turned into a local database.

 The database currently features over 140000 bands.

-## Used in conjunction with the BMFront vue app:
+## Used in conjunction with the BMFront Vue 3 app:

 https://github.com/Hexexe/BMFront